Prem-ium/Auto-StockTrader/README.md

 A short and sweet python script to help automate the purchase or sale of a stock across multiple accounts on Sofi, Chase, (and more) Invest.

+# Chase & Schwab Automation
+Download Selenium IDE on your browser and open the relevant .side file.
+Input AI for Chase (found on URL of Chase Trade Page).
+Enter Stock Ticker into ${TICKER} variable and run test automation after signing into Chase or Schwab dashboard on browser.

+# Sofi Invest Automation
 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file